-Openness Ensure an open culture through demonstrating, documenting and communicating the Council's commitment to openness; Communicating what we are doing Make decisions that are open about actions, plans, resource use, forecasts, outputs and outcomes.
+Openness Ensure an open culture through demonstrating, documenting and communicating the Council's commitment to openness; (B) Ensuring openness and comprehensive stakeholder engagement Communicating what we are doing Make decisions that are open about actions, plans, resource use, forecasts, outputs and outcomes.
 The presumption will be for openness.
 If that is not the case, a justification for the reasoning for keeping a decision confidential will be provided; Provide clear reasoning and evidence for decisions in both public records and explanations to stakeholders and will be explicit about the criteria, rationale and considerations used.
 In due course, the Council will ensure that the impact and consequences of those decisions are clear; and Use formal and informal consultation and engagement to determine the most appropriate and effective interventions / courses of action.
-Engaging comprehensively with institutional stakeholders Effectively engage with institutional stakeholders to ensure that the purpose, objectives and intended outcomes for each stakeholder relationship are clear so that outcomes are achieved successfully and sustainably; Develop formal and informal partnerships to allow for resources to be used more efficiently and outcomes achieved more effectively; and Ensure that partnerships are based on trust, a shared commitment to change, a culture that promotes and accept challenge among partners and that the added value of partnership working is explicit.
-Engaging stakeholders effectively, including individual citizens and Establish a clear policy on the type of issues that the Council will meaningfully consult with or involve communities, individual citizens, service users and other stakeholders to ensure that service (or other) provision is contributing towards the achievement of intended outcomes; service users Inviting residents to take Ensure that communication methods are effective and that Members and Officers are clear about their roles with regard to community engagement; part Encourage, collect and evaluate the views and experiences of communities, citizens, service users and organisations of different backgrounds including reference to future needs; Listening to every voice Connecting with Residents Implement effective feedback mechanisms in order to demonstrate how their views have been taken into account • Balance feedback from more active stakeholder groups with other stakeholder groups to ensure inclusivity; and Take account of the interests of future generations of tax payers and service users.
+Engaging comprehensively with institutional stakeholders Effectively engage with institutional stakeholders to ensure that the purpose, objectives and intended outcomes for each stakeholder relationship are clear so that outcomes are achieved successfully and sustainably; misticutional stakenoluci s Develop formal and informal partnerships to allow for resources to be used more efficiently and outcomes achieved more effectively; and Ensure that partnerships are based on trust, a shared commitment to change, a culture that promotes and accepts challenge among partners and that the added value of partnership working is explicit.
+Engaging stakeholders effectively, including individual citizens and Establish a clear policy on the type of issues that the Council will meaningfully consult with or involve communities, individual citizens, service users and other stakeholders to ensure that service (or other) provision is contributing towards the achievement of intended outcomes; s and c Inviting residents to take Ensure that communication methods are effective and that Members and Officers are clear about their roles with regard to community engagement; Ensuring openness part Encourage, collect and evaluate the views and experiences of communities, citizens, service users and organisations of different backgrounds including reference to future needs; Listening to every voice Connecting with Residents Implement effective feedback mechanisms in order to demonstrate how their views have been taken into account; Balance feedback from more active stakeholder groups with other stakeholder groups to ensure inclusivity; and B ❖ Take account of the interests of future generations of tax payers and service users.

-stainable oenefits Defining outcomes Focusing on what matters Have a clear vision, which is an agreed formal statement of the Council's purpose and intended outcomes containing appropriate performance indicators, which provides the basis for the Council's overall strategy, planning and other decisions; Specify the intended impact on, or changes for, stakeholders including citizens and service users.
-It could be immediately or over the course of a year or longer; ben Deliver defined outcomes on a sustainable basis within the resources that will be available; of si ital Identify and manage risks to the achievement of outcomes; and Defining outcomes in terms o nomic, social and environmen Manage service users' expectations effectively with regard to determining priorities and making the best use of the resources available.
-Sustainable economic, social and environmental benefits Consider and balance the combined economic, social and environmental impact of policies, plans and decisions when taking decisions about service provision; Take a longer term view with regard to decision making, taking account of risk and acting transparently where there are potential conflicts between the Council's intended outcomes and short-term factors such as the political cycle or financial constraints; Determine the wider public interest associated with balancing conflicting interests between achieving the various economic, social and environmental benefits, through consultation where possible, in order to ensure appropriate trade-offs; and ec C Ensure fair access to services.
+Defining outcomes Focusing on what matters Have a clear vision, which is an agreed formal statement of the Council's purpose and intended outcomes containing appropriate performance indicators, which provides the basis for the Council's overall strategy, planning and other decisions; (C) Defining outcomes in terms of sustainable economic, social and environmental benefits Specify the intended impact on, or changes for, stakeholders including citizens and service users.
+It could be immediately or over the course of a year or longer; Deliver defined outcomes on a sustainable basis within the resources that will be available; ❖ Identify and manage risks to the achievement of outcomes; and Manage service users' expectations effectively with regard to determining priorities and making the best use of the resources available.
+Sustainable economic, social and environmental benefits Consider and balance the combined economic, social and environmental impact of policies, plans and decisions when taking decisions about service provision; Take a longer term view with regard to decision making, taking account of risk and acting transparently where there are potential conflicts between the Council's intended outcomes and short-term factors such as the political cycle or financial constraints; Determine the wider public interest associated with balancing conflicting interests between achieving the various economic, social and environmental benefits, through consultation where possible, in order to ensure appropriate trade-offs; and (C) Ensure fair access to services.